Headed to the Western Idaho Fair? Buy your fair tickets NOW and save big at the Western Idaho Fair!

 I’m all about saving at the fair because I’m all about doing ALL of the things at the fair.
 As you know, taking the family to the fair can be an expensive but and exciting and memory making experience.
 If you are looking to cut back on cost, but still enjoy the fair experience, here are some of my favorite tips for getting involved in your local fair happenings:

 Call your fair office to see if they are accepting volunteers.
 Most likely, they are.
 Volunteer work can consist of anything from setting up displays to helping coordinate events.
 Many of the children’s youth programs like 4-H and FFA might also offer different ways to get involved.
 While many of these volunteer opportunities won’t include payment, they most likely will offer you free fair tickets for your time.

-Enter your animals or projects in the fair
+Enter your animals or projects in the Western Idaho Fair

 We’ve always taken advantage of the different competitions that happen at the fair.
 From everything to the youth art department to the animal show right, make sure to get a fair book to see what different types of competitions you can enter.
 These days, you can enter just about anything in the fair, including your unique garden planter ideas!
 Many of these also include free fair admission and quite often the awards include a cash payment!